 After turning left, away from the Parkway, the unmarked trail ends at a woods road just east of the Parkway.
 Turn left onto this road, and just ahead you'll reach a junction with the blue/white-blazed Forest View Trail.
 To the right, this trail crosses a footbridge over the Parkway, but you should proceed ahead (east) on the trail, which follows a wide woods road.
 At the next junction, turn sharply right onto another road - the route of the aqua-blazed Long Path - and continue to follow the Long Path when, in about 500 feet, it turns left onto another woods road.

 In another 0.3 mile, the Long Path curves to the left and begins to approach the cliff edge.
 When it curves to the right near the cliff edge, continue ahead on a footpath that leads towards a concrete-block wall.
 Just to the right of the wall is a spectacular viewpoint, known as Ruckman Point.
 This overlook - situated 520 feet above the Hudson River below - offers panoramic views up and down the river.
-The abandoned pilings in the river to the north are the remains of the former Forest View marina.
+The abandoned pilings in the river to the north (visible at low tide) are the remains of the former Forest View marina.